robinsmidsrod/b2evolution-to-ghost/README.md

 as it doesn't use database timestamp fields with timezone information.
 Also fill in this information in `.env`.
 If you don't set this, the script defaults to `UTC`.

+Fill in the MySQL database DSN and credentials for your Ghost instance into `.env`, same as you did with the B2Evolution details.

+This script expects your Ghost content database to be empty.
+If you run it and your database is not empty, you might get unpredictable behavior, duplicates or other issues.
+Go to Settings -> Labs and use the *Delete all content* button if you've tried to import content and it failed.

+Once you've imported the content using the exported JSON file, you can run the script to migrate members and comments directly from the B2Evolution database to the Ghost database.
+You'll need to delete all comments and members before you perform the import, or you'll get errors.

+## Limitations

+The links directly associated with B2Evolution posts aren't migrated over.
+Images used directly from B2Evolution are also not migrated and must be done manually.

 ## License